-Dr. Evarts A. Graham would be proud to know that the Foundation that bears his name has been a major force in the field, reaching not just physicians in the United States and North America, but also surgeons from every continent except Antarctica.
-He would be pleased that AATS Graham Foundation fellowships and research scholarships bring the community of cardiothoracic surgeons together and create bonds that last lifetimes.
-Many of today’s leaders in the field received funding from the AATS Graham Foundation and the support they received early in their careers helped them to make significant contributions to the specialty.
+The AATS Foundation has been a major force in the field, reaching not just physicians in the United States and North America, but also surgeons from six continents.
+Fellowships and research scholarships bring the community of cardiothoracic surgeons together and create bonds that last lifetimes.
+Many of today’s leaders in the field received funding from the AATS Foundation and the support they received early in their careers helped them to make significant contributions to the specialty.

-In its history, the AATS Graham Foundation has seen many important milestones.
+In its history, the AATS Foundation has seen many important milestones.
 Industry and donors continue to partner with us in novel and collaborative ways in support of both exciting new and existing programs that will provide expanded education and training to our specialty.
 Indeed, all our Foundation’s educational programs and activities are seeing mounting interest and participation as we continue to receive more applications and fund more grants, striving to realize our vision of a dynamic and innovative future of excellence for cardiothoracic surgery.
 Recently the name of the AATS Foundation was changed from the AATS Graham Foundation to reflect the growing needs of the specialty and align the Foundation closer with the mission and values of the AATS.

-While we look to our past to guide us, the future of the AATS Graham Foundation remains strong, and we look forward to establishing new opportunities that will profoundly enhance the careers of cardiothoracic surgeons, advance innovation in cardiothoracic surgery around the world, and fulfill the AATS and AATS Graham Foundation’s missions.
+While we look to our past to guide us, the future of the AATS Foundation remains strong, and we look forward to establishing new opportunities that will profoundly enhance the careers of cardiothoracic surgeons, advance innovation in cardiothoracic surgery around the world, and fulfill the AATS and its Foundation’s missions.